North Carolina fields competitive Senate race despite lack of national attention

 "There's a lot of power in the church," Beasley recently told religious leaders at meeting at the Little Rock African Methodist Episcopal Zion Church in Charlotte.
 "I grew up in the church.
 My husband grew up in the church.
 Our sons grew up in the church.
 And y'all know, it is not just our religious center.
 It is our social center and it is our political center."

 At this event, Beasley had a powerful surrogate in House Majority Whip Jim Clyburn.
-Clyburn played a key role in turning the momentum in President Biden's direction in the run up to the 2020 election.
+Clyburn played a key role in turning the momentum in Biden's direction in the runup to the 2020 election.

 "This election is the most consequential election of any of our lifetimes!"
 Clyburn called out.